toorajhelmi/neosis/docs/content/chapter7/README.md

 ## 7.10 Embodied Cognition and Enactivism

-Embodied cognition emphasizes the role of sensorimotor coupling and physical grounding (Varela et al., 1991; Clark, 1997).
+Embodied cognition emphasizes the role of sensorimotor coupling and physical grounding [@varela1991embodied; @clark1997being].

 **Relation to Neosis.** Neos perceive only through their projection $$\Phi_t$$ and act only through prediction, giving them an implicit minimal embodiment.